 Ans: Shadow is the dark part over an image subject, not relevant to the original image.
 The shadow often creates a disturbance to the image that needs to remove for a good look.

 What is the common property of a shadow?

 Ans: The most common property of a shadow is darkness.
 For a Raster image, it damages the beauty or makes the image imperfect.
 Well, sometimes shadows create a different impression that gives the whole image a great look.

 How shadow removal can help an image?

 Ans: Unwanted shadow removal restores the image impression to the fullest.
-With the shadow remove procedure you can make the image fresh without any distraction.
+With the shadow removal procedure, you can make the image fresh without any distractions.